Skip to main content

 Is the Brita Standard 4-Pack a better deal than the 3-Pack?

 Yes.
-The 4-pack costs $18.49 ($4.62/filter) compared to the 3-pack at $17.98 ($5.99/filter).
-That is a 23% savings per filter for just 51 cents more.
+The 4-pack delivers roughly 23% savings per filter compared to the 3-pack, for just pennies more at checkout.
 You also get 8 months of filtration instead of 6, meaning fewer reorder cycles.
+On a per-filter basis, the 4-pack is the most economical way to buy genuine Brita Standard cartridges.

 Can I use Brita Standard 4-Pack filters in a ZeroWater or PUR pitcher?